cosmos/ibc/papers/2020-05/src/channels.md

 During the handshake process, two ends of a channel come to agreement on a version bytestring associated with that channel.
 The contents of this version bytestring are opaque to the IBC core protocol.
-Host state machines may utilise the version data to indicate supported application-layer protocols, agree on packet encoding formats, or negotiate other channel-related metadata related to custom logic on top of IBC.
+Host ledgers may utilise the version data to indicate supported application-layer protocols, agree on packet encoding formats, or negotiate other channel-related metadata related to custom logic on top of IBC.
-Host state machines may also safely ignore the version data or specify an empty string.
+Host ledgers may also safely ignore the version data or specify an empty string.

 \vspace{3mm}